Best Of15 min read

 Pricing:

-• Optional paid tiers for cloud storage and some premium assets
+• Optional paid tiers for cloud storage and premium assets

 Pros:

-• Sketch file support is a major differentiator for Windows users
+• Sketch file support is huge for Windows users

 Cons: